msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

 Learning to Code: Functions
 :::::::::::::::::::::::::::::::::::::::::::

-If needed, you can show summaries of the ``turtle`` commands used in this section below.
+If needed, you can see summaries of the ``turtle`` commands used in this section by pressing the button below.

 .. reveal:: re-turtle-commands-3-4
     :showtitle: Show a summary of commands